Agnostic Online Learning and Excellent Sets: Introduction

 \subsection{{Context from combinatorics}}

 {Szemer\'edi's celebrated Regularity Lemma for finite graphs says essentially that any huge finite graph $G$ can be well approximated by a much smaller random graph.
-The lemma gives a partition of any such $G$ into pieces of essentially equal size so that edges are distributed uniformly between most pairs of pieces (``$\epsilon$-regularity'').
+The lemma gives a partition of any such $G$ into pieces of essentially equal size so that edges are distributed uniformly between most pairs of pieces ({that is, most pairs are $\epsilon$-regular for some $\epsilon>0$ given in advance\footnote{{When $A,B$ are finite sets of vertices, let $e(A,B)$ denote the number of edges between $A$ and $B$, and let $d(A,B) = e(A,B)/|A||B|$ denote the density.
+Recall that $(A,B)$ is called $\epsilon$-regular if for all $A^\prime \subseteq A$ with $|A^\prime| \geq \epsilon |A|$, and all $B^\prime \subseteq B$ with $|B^\prime| \geq \epsilon |B|$, we have $|d(A,B) - d(A^\prime, B^\prime)| < \epsilon$.}}}).
 Szemer\'edi's original proof allowed for some pairs to be irregular, and he asked if this was necessary \cite{sz1}.
 As described in \cite[\S 1.8]{ks}, it was observed by several researchers including Alon, Duke, Leffman, R\"odl and Yuster \cite{alon} and Lov\'asz, Seymour, Trotter that irregular pairs are unavoidable due to the counterexample of half-graphs.
 A $k$-half graph has distinct vertices $a_1, \dots, a_k$, $b_1, \dots, b_k$ such that there is an edge between $(a_i, b_j)$ if and only if $i<j$.}